 Skip to content

 IdentityServer needs to know which SAML 2.0 Service Providers (SPs) are allowed to request authentication.
-This is managed through the ISamlServiceProviderStore interface.
+The SAML plugin provides the ISamlServiceProviderStore interface: a read-only lookup called on every incoming SAML request to resolve SP configuration by entity ID.

 public interface ISamlServiceProviderStore